mucsci-students/2023sp-420-G-J-IFY/README.md

 Before running the program, you must have Python installed (3.11.2 at the time). (https://www.python.org/downloads/)

-Also be sure to insteall pytest to run the unit tests.
+Also be sure to install pytest to run the unit tests.
 ```
 pip install pytest
 ```